Perspectives on Design & Failure

 - Final Diagrams -

-These side projects are playful and interactive prototypes, and graphical works I built in the last couple of years, sometimes for learning, sometimes just for fun.
+Here are some prototypes and graphic works that I built in the last couple of years, mostly for learning, and sometimes only for fun.

-They demonstrate my technical and experiential prototyping skills.
+They demonstrate my creative thinking and prototyping skills.